Creepy Crawlies in Spain, non dangerous

 Ladder Snake (Rhinechis scalaris)

 It is found in France, Portugal, Spain.
-Its natural habitats are forests,shrub-land, Mediterranean-type shrubby vegetation, arable land, pastureland, plantations, and rural gardens
+Its natural habitats are forests, shrub-land, Mediterranean-type shrubby vegetation, arable land, pastureland, plantations, and rural gardens.
+It usually eats eggs, insects, and small mammals such as mice, also known as the ratsnake.

 FOR INFORMATION ON DANGEROUS CREEPY CRAWLIES CLICK HERE